 Bickley Park School is an exceptional school with exceptional ambition: to provide a world class education for boys.

 And why not?
 Many of the U.K’s independent schools and universities are regarded as world beaters.
-Schools should have a global mind set and aim to help prepare pupils to stand out from the crowd in an increasingly globally connected world.
+Schools should have a global mind set and aim to help prepare pupils to stand out from the crowd in an increasingly globally connected, challenging world.

 Bickley boys go on to world class senior schools.
-Their academic performance pushes GCSE standards: pupils achieved A*s in Spanish last year.
-They participate in a wide range of sports, often to a high level: in September a team of Bickley boys will participate in the world’s only children’s triathlon.
-A range of musical experiences are open to the boys, including tours to Paris and New York.
+Their academic performance pushes GCSE standards.
+They participate in a wide range of sports, sometimes up to national level.
+A range of musical experiences are open to the boys, including tours to Venice, Verona, Paris and New York.
 They participate in high quality art, design technology and food technology programmes.
 A challenging outdoor education programme includes Year 8 walking 180 miles along one of the world’s more challenging walks: Offa’s Dyke.
-Parents and teachers will participate in a world record breaking event in June.
-A boy in Year 6 is organising another event in September in which the whole school community will attempt to smash another world record.
+Teachers and parents work closely together to support the children’s education and Bickley Park’s future development.

 Above all, Bickley Park boys are world beaters in terms of their manners and the confidence with which they engage with others.
 Don’t take my word for it.
 Come and meet them and enjoy a tour of this gem of a school.